Saturday, December 10, 2022

 Two weeks ago, I received a letter from a reader by the name of Mr. George Zink.
 George asked me if I know who the manufacturer of a toy that he was restoring was, but I didn't.
 I asked George if he would send me more photos, and I would write a post for him.
 George send me more photos and that's how today's post began.
 I also asked for the dimensions of the day, but I didn't get them.
 However, when George sent me more photos, I realized that I was looking at a large-sized toy, and "presto", it was a peddle car from about the 1920's-1930's.

 I answered George back, and then asked if I might write a blog post about his nice peddle car.
 As it turned out George inherited it from his father, and he's been in the process of restoring it for the last 8 years.
 Nevertheless the long time, the final result certainly has been a most-beautiful restoration.
 George inherited this old toy from his father, and wanted to restore it the way it would have looked way back then.
 He most certainly succeeded.
-As well, he had some nice friends who helped in out in this big job.
+As well, he had some nice friends who helped him out in this big job.

 George is still working on this project, and is even going to plate nickel-plate some of the shiny-metal pieces on this fine old toy.
 It's truly been "a labour of love" as the old expression goes, and I look. forward to seeing the final result, when George will soon have finished the work.